mattymaloney/mattymaloney.github.io/_posts/2016-01-26-email-interview.md

 Hi, this is Matt, one of the founders, and one of the 3 owners of Costume Craze.

 My realm of responsibility is all technology, including all hardware, purchased software, development of proprietary software, integration, and networks.
-Some of that responsiblity is for desktop, server, network, user, and application administration, all of which could be delegated to you.
+Some of that responsibility is for desktop, server, network, user, and application administration, all of which could be delegated to you.

 Regarding desktops, we usually have a desktop/appliance/printer/handheld/terminal-centric help technician, but right now we do not, and we'd need your help to hire another, guiding them to success.